ipfs-inactive/examples/examples/files/readme.md

 Copies here have a really cool feature in that they don't take up any extra disk space (aside from a small bit of metadata).
-This means that you can have multiple copies of *huge* files in different places of the files api without having to worry about wasting space.
+This means that you can have multiple copies of *huge* files in different places of the files API without having to worry about wasting space.

 `cp` is also able to copy files from general ipfs hashes too: